 When an employee essentially blames a boss or the firm versus enthusiastically doing their job, they will likely not be very successful in their management position.
 Employees typically only respond when everybody is on the same page from the highest to the lowest rungs of management within the firm.
 They typically only respond when they know that the person who they report to is going to hold them accountable if they do not versus shifting blame to somebody else.

 Blaming the firm or others also begins the process of an “us versus them” mentality being formed within the law firm.
 In other words, the manager or middle manager can show a divide between them and the partners / senior leadership at the firm — that they do not believe in what the firm is doing.
 This divide can be problematic in a multitude of ways.
-It is also a wimpy, half-hearted and self-serving way of trying to manage others.
+It is also a wimpy, half-hearted, and self-serving way of trying to manage others.

 If you discover that you have managers or middle managers who do this — even if it is subtle — it can be counter-productive to the law firm.
 In these instances, you need to talk to these individuals to ensure that they understand that the blame game is not an effective management technique.

-Ultimately, if a manager or middle managers engages in this kind of behavior, you simply have the wrong person in a management role.
+Ultimately, if a manager or middle manager engages in this kind of behavior, you simply have the wrong person in a management role.
 All law firms need managers and middle managers who hold folks (and themselves) personally accountable and do not manage by shifting blame to the firm or others.

 If you have any thoughts, feel free to share them below.